eandert/segformer_jetson_nano/README.md

 # Segformer Jetson Nano

-This repository contains the C++ implementation of the Segformer model for the Jetson Nano.
+This repository contains a quick and dirty C++ implementation of the Segformer model for the Jetson Nano.

 ## Table of Contents